Acacia: Fossil record

 An Acacia-like 14 cm long fossil seed pod has been described from the Eocene of the Paris Basin.
 Acacia-like fossil pods under the name Leguminocarpon are known from late Oligocene deposits at different sites in Hungary.
 Seed pod fossils of †Acacia parschlugiana and †Acacia cyclosperma are known from Tertiary deposits in Switzerland. †Acacia colchica has been described from the Miocene of Georgia west of the Likhi Range.
 Pliocene fossil pollen of an Acacia species has been described from western Georgia, including Abkhazia.

 Australia's oldest fossil Acacia pollen are recorded from the late Oligocene, 25 million years ago.

 Distribution and habitat

-Species of Acacia occurs in all Australian states and territories, and on its nearby islands.
+Species of Acacia occur in all Australian states and territories, and on its nearby islands.
 About 20 species occur naturally outside Australia and 7 of these also occur in Australia.
 One species (Acacia koa) is native to Hawaii and one (Acacia heterophylla) is native to Mauritius and Réunion in the Indian Ocean.

 They are present in all terrestrial habitats, including alpine settings, rainforests, woodlands, grasslands, coastal dunes and deserts.
 In drier woodlands or forests they are an important component of the understory.
 Elsewhere they may be dominant, as in the Brigalow Belt, Myall woodlands and the eremaean Mulga woodlands.

 In Australia, Acacia forest is the second most common forest type after eucalypt forest, covering 980000 km2 or 8% of total forest area.
 Acacia is also the nation's largest genus of flowering plants with almost 1,000 species found.